KowsiyaS/PetCareHub/README.md

 -   **User Registration and Login**: Users can create accounts and log in to access their pet care information.
 -   **Pet Profiles**: Users can create and manage profiles for each of their pets.
--   **Find Vets**: Search for nearby veterinarians using the Google Maps and Places APIs.
+-   **Find Vets**: Users can search for nearby veterinarians using the Google Maps and Places APIs.
--   **Schedule Appointments**: Users can schedule and manage vet appointments using the Google Calendar API.
+-   **Schedule Appointments**: Users can schedule and manage vet appointments using the calendar view.
+-   **Schedule Tasks**: Users can schedule and manage pet tasks using the calendar view.
--   **Medical Records**: Store and access medical records for each pet.
+-   **Medical Records**: Users can store and access medical records for each pet.
+-   **AI Chat**: Users can ask the AI chatbot for veterinary needs.

 ## Implementation